-Regular readers might recall a post a few months back that (in, sadly, not the ideal fashion) revealed my acquisition of a Tandy Color Computer 3 system in order to spend some time with a platform I knew only through fun, long-ago sessions fiddling around in Radio Shack down at the mall while my mom was shopping.
+Regular readers might recall a post a few months back that I revealed my acquisition of a Tandy Color Computer 3 system in order to spend some time with a platform I knew only through fun, long-ago sessions fiddling around in Radio Shack down at the mall while my mom was shopping.
 Making this move, I’ve been spending time on the web gathering info about the platform, which lead me to one of the most interesting retrocomputing projects I’ve ever heard of.

 On the AtariAge forums early this year, I found a thread detailing the intention of a fellow named Boisy Pitre to take the heart of the CoCo, the 8-bit Motorola 6809 processor — arguably the most capable 8-bit processor ever created — and place it into an Atari 8-bit system and get the powerful NitroOS-9 operating system running on that hardware.